zhaonat/molecular_dynamics/README.md

 practice for 3D, just want to get the basic idea of the Verlet integrator demonstrated.

 ## simulations
-contains all the main scripts which can be directly run The main verlet algorithms are implemented directly inside the script (instead of partitioned as functions) since they are not too complicated
+contains all the main scripts which can be directly run in the MATLAB window. <br>
+The main verlet algorithms are implemented directly inside the script (instead of partitioned as functions) since they are not too complicated

 ![fig](sample_figures/2D_Autocorrelation_Plt_at_T=5.png?raw=true)